Managing a Secure PS_HOME on Windows

 Accessing UNC Paths and Mapped Drives

 The ProcMGR should be configured to start as the domain account.
-On the Log On tab of the service configuration dialog, click This account:, and enter the credentials of the domain account.
+On the Log On tab of the service configuration dialog, select the option This account: and enter the credentials of the domain account.

 If you plan to use UNC paths to access PS_HOME you must start PSADMIN using a UNC Path.
 For example: